HackLiteTools/OSINT/README.md

 # OSINT

-The collection and analysis of data gathered from publicly available sources
+The tool collecting and analyzing data gathered from publicly available sources